eumario/godot-manager/README.md

-# godot-manager
+# Godot Manager

-A Project, Version and Addons/Plugins manager for Godot Game Engine.
+A Manager program for Godot, to help manage versions of Godot, Projects, and Addons / Plugins for new projects.
+More details to come...